Cordosis/Cordosis/README.md

 - Hi, I’m @Cordosis
-- I’m interested in offensive security, pentesting, and software development.
+- I’m interested in offensive security and pentesting.
 - I’m currently learning python and web application pentesting.
 - I’m looking to collaborate on upcoming CTFs, such as PicoCTF March 2025, and the upcoming PirateSoftware Game Jam in July.
 - Send me a message on Discord @Cordosis